sisoe24/Python-Easy-Print/README.md

 - `pythonEasyPrint.customStatement`: `string`

-  A custom statement to be used when using the command `pythonEasyPrint.customStatement`.
-This setting allows for a complete new statement to be generated.
+  A custom statement to be used with the command `Python EasyPrint: custom`.
+This allows for a complete new statement to be generated.
 In addition to the placeholders mentioned in _Add Custom Message_, the following two placeholders will be available:

   - `{text}`: The selected/hover text.
   - `{symbol}`: The unicode character.